 Skip to content

-The Supreme Court’s interim docket, also known as the emergency docket or the shadow docket, consists of applications seeking immediate action from the court.
+The Supreme Court’s interim relief docket, also known as the emergency docket or shadow docket, consists of applications seeking immediate action from the court.
 These cases are handled on an expedited basis with limited briefing and typically (though not always) no oral argument, and the court often resolves them in unsigned orders with little or no explanation (though there may be concurrences or dissents).
-This page shows significant applications that have been filed during the current term.
+This page shows significant applications filed during the October 2024 term.

 Capital cases can be found here